 This sprawling complex dates back to the 4th century and is a testament to the city’s rich history.
 Here, you can wander through the ancient ruins, admire the impressive architecture, and don’t miss the chance to visit the Cathedral of Saint Domnius and the Peristyle Square!

 P.S.
-If you are a Game of Thrones lover, this is one of the only filming locations in Split!
-For more information make sure to check out my Ultimate Game of Thrones Croatia Guide!
+If you are a Game of Thrones lover like me, Diocletian’s Palace is one of the only filming locations in Split!
+For more information on other spots around Croatia, make sure to check out my Ultimate Game of Thrones Croatia Guide!

 Day 3: Krka National Park or Beach Day + Watching the Sunset